Skycoder42/QHotkey/README.md

 - Thread-Safe - Can be used on all threads (See section Thread safety)
 - Allows usage of native keycodes and modifiers, if needed

+**Note:** For now Wayland is not supported, as it is simply not possible to register a global shortcut with wayland.
+For more details, or possible Ideas on how to get Hotkeys working on wayland, see [Issue #14](https://github.com/Skycoder42/QHotkey/issues/14).

 ## Installation
 The package is providet as qpm package, [`de.skycoder42.qhotkey`](https://www.qpm.io/packages/de.skycoder42.qhotkey/index.html).
 To install: